Singularly perturbed fully nonlinear parabolic problems and their asymptotic free boundaries: Introduction

 which is the elliptic counterpart of (\ref{Equation Pe}), was studied in \cite{RT11}; the authors obtain Lipschitz estimates and study the limiting free boundary problem.
 Our aim in this paper is to extend these results to the parabolic case.
 We consider a family of solutions of problem \eqref{Equation Pe} and show that, under suitable assumptions, the limit function $u$ is a solution to the free boundary problem

 where $f =\lim f_{\varepsilon}$.
 We do not impose a free boundary condition and thus the limiting problem is not understood as overdetermined.

 Unlike the elliptic case (see, for example, \cite{RT11}), one can not apply the Harnack inequality in order to prove the (uniform) regularity of solutions.
 The reason is that we can only compare functions on parabolic boundaries, not on the \textit{top} of a cylinder; we are thus unable to pass from one level to another.
 We overcome this difficulty by using a Bernstein type argument (see the proof of Proposition \ref{p4.1}).
 For the same reason, the study of the free boundary of the limiting problem requires a totally different approach: in the elliptic case, using a covering argument, one can prove the finiteness of the $(n-1)$-dimensional Hausdorff measure of the free boundary (see \cite{RT11}).
 In the parabolic case, what we are able to prove is that, at each time level, the $n$-dimensional Lebesgue measure of the free boundary is zero because it is porous.
 We prove this by obtaining a non-degeneracy result and by controlling the growth rate of the solution near the free boundary.
+For rotationally invariant operators, we also derive the limiting free boundary condition, which is the natural parabolic extension of the condition in the elliptic case.

 The paper is organised as follows.
 We first prove the existence of solutions to \eqref{Equation Pe} using Perron's method.
 We also show in Section \ref{s3} that solutions are uniformly bounded (Theorem \ref{t3.2}).
 In Section \ref{s4}, using a Bernstein type argument, we obtain a uniform gradient estimate for solutions (Proposition \ref{p4.1}), which implies the uniform H\"older continuity in time with exponent $1/2$ (Proposition \ref{p4.2}), just as in the classical case of the heat equation.
 In Section \ref{s5}, we pass to the limit in \eqref{Equation Pe} as $\varepsilon\rightarrow0$.
 Invoking stability arguments, we show that the limit function is a solution of a free boundary problem (Theorem \ref{t5.1}).
 The regularity of the free boundary is then studied in Section \ref{s6}: we first prove the non-degeneracy of the solution of the limiting free boundary problem (Lemma \ref{l6.1}) and next establish the growth rate of the solution near the free boundary (Lemma \ref{l6.3}).
 These two results lead to the porosity of the free boundary at each time level (Theorem \ref{t6.1}).
+Finally, in Section \ref{s7} we derive the free boundary condition in the case of rotationally invariant operators (Theorem \ref{t7.1}).